 Closing Thoughts on How to Hook a Sand Flea

-Along with Ghost Shrimp, Sand fleas are an awesome bait for surf fishing when they are available.
-There’s something very gratifying about heading down to the beach and making bait with what is already there.
-Both Options are awesome bait but if you don’t thread them on your hook of choice correctly, they are hard to keep on.
-Learning how to hook a sand flea is a fundamental part of successful surf fishing.
-By following the steps outlined in this article, you can increase your chances of catching fish with these crustaceans and increase the excitement of surf fishing for you and anyone you bring.
+Along with ghost shrimp, sand fleas are excellent bait for surf fishing when they are available.
+There’s something gratifying about walking down to the beach and making bait with what is already there.
+Both are great natural baits, but if you don’t rig them correctly, they can be hard to keep on the hook.